GabrielDeml/IWT/the_paper.md

 In figure 9 it clearly states that the item is made of French ivory.
 For the same reasons as in Figure 7, we believe that the tweet in Figure 9 is not an IIT tweet.

+## Case study
+Tweet:
+"magnifying glass ivory  10 cm c.1890 {{url}} via {{mention}} [sep] welcome to the london silver company a division of london international silver co.  we are a specialist in magnifying glasses all quintessentially british."

+Model 1 (text only) classified this tweet as not IIT while model 2 (text and user description) classified it as IIT.
+We believe that the tweet is IIT because it is made of ivory and trying to be sold by a seller.
+This means that model 2 is correct while model 1 is incorrect.
+This is most likely becaus model 2 has more data to work with which we think is critical to properly classifying the tweet.
+Based on or criteria just looking at the tweet's text we would classify the tweet as not IIT.
+It is made out of ivory, but there is no indication that it is being bought or sold.
+Once we look at the user description, we see that the user is a seller.
+They are a company that sells magnifying glasses.
+Knowing that the user is a seller, we would then classify the tweet as IIT.
+Since model 1 does not have the user description it is correct to classifying the tweet based on the knowledge it has.
+However we know that it is incorrectly classifying the tweet.

 # Limitations

 What I want to talk about: